 Snakes necklace and Rudrakshas represent law, order, and justice which are the fundamentals of any science, including the science of disruption.
 The innovation should not violate the well-being or harmony in the environment.
 The trident represents action, willpower, knowledge the three essential qualities for every disruptive innovator.
 The innovator should possess the capacity to convert his ideas into action with tremendous willpower and expert knowledge.

 Nandi, his bull keeps waiting for Shiva to wake from meditation, listening to the cosmos.
 He removes ignorance; bequeath wisdom upon Shiva’s followers.
 This is how the innovator should educate; convince users about the purpose of innovation and how we mutually can progress with the invention.

-His dance in the hot red flames, rising from his tongue and left-hand tells us everything will be consumed over a period of time and hence we need to keep up the pace.
+His dance in the hot red flames, rising from his tongue and left hand tells us everything will be consumed over some time and hence we need to keep up the pace.